 As such, in 1974 the first home for cancer patients was opened.
 Word spread, and soon Sue Ryder was being asked to provide similar homes in different parts of the country.
 A meeting of cancer specialists from all over the country was called to identify areas of need.
 Sue Ryder called them ‘SOS’ areas.

 Gloucestershire was one area of need and a ruined manor house near Cheltenham was acquired and rebuilt as Leckhampton Court Hospice.
 Nettlebed Hospice was then established to serve the Reading area and so the pattern went on.
-As a result of her work, today we have seven hospices and five neurological care centres continuing the work of Lady Ryder.
+As a result of her work, today we have seven hospices and four neurological care centres continuing the work of Lady Ryder.

 Leaving the charity